cpinitiative/usaco-guide/content/4_Silver/Sorting_Custom.md

 #### Comparator in Sorting

-There are two main ways to implement a custom comparator in python
+There are three main ways to implement a custom comparator in python

 Type 1) Operator Overloading
  - Overloads operators